-Even with a limited budget, you can get good quality reels that wont break the bank.
+Even with a limited budget - as most of us are these days - you can get good quality fishing reels that won't break the bank.

 Unlike spinning reels, where no mechanical parts are moving during the cast, there's plenty going on mechanically in a baitcast reel - the spool is rotating at high speed, the line level-wind system is moving back and forth across the reel cage, and the braking system is trying to keep everything under control.